kairosity/mp4-lionize/testing.md

 - The application has been fully tested for colourblind users and employs sufficient contrast across the board.

-- Testing was done using the ["Web Disability Simulator"](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla?hl=en), a very useful and important tool.
+- Visual testing was done using the ["Web Disability Simulator"](https://chrome.google.com/webstore/detail/web-disability-simulator/olioanlbgbpmdlgjnnampnnlohigkjla?hl=en), a very useful and important tool.

+- Further testing using Lighthouse and WAVE highlighted the fact that the contrast was not strong enough, so I changed it to ensure it was within the web standard limit.

 __Total Colourblindness__:
 <br>